Mahboobeh-sayadiyan/My-Funny-Tiny-Project-Expense-Notebook/README.md

 ## Application functionality

 This web application records your expenses.<br>
-You are able to search expenses by year filter in the app.
+You are able to search expenses by year filter in the app.<br>
+After you leave page your data will be saved on your browser local storage and will be accessible in future browser sessions.